kevingrewal/ThoughtSaverCodingChallenge2023/README.md

 ## What other technology that you like would you likely use if you were making this app more fully featured?
 Why?
 (100 words max)

-- NB: We're not looking for a comprehensive/exhaustive list of everything, we're just curious for a flavour of what technologies you like and work with. e.g. any of css/component libraries, testing libraries, linting tools, state management tools, frontend frameworks, deployment tooling like vercel, etc
+NB: We're not looking for a comprehensive/exhaustive list of everything, just a flavour of what technologies you like and work with.

+e.g. any of css/component libraries, testing libraries, linting tools, state management tools, frontend frameworks, deployment tooling like vercel, etc

 **Answer goes here, feel free to answer in bullet points**